 His improved surgeries can be accounted for a lower mortality rate, especially concerning kidney stone removal.
 He started the standard procedure of marking the patient’s body before making any sort of incision and adopted pain-reducing methods like the use of cold sponges.
 He also invented tools like syringes, forceps, bone saws, and plaster casts, and his discoveries were recorded in multiple medical books.

 Al Mawsili: 10th Century Physician

-The modern treatment for cataract has been attributed to the 10th-century physician by the name of Al Mawsili.
-He introduced a hollow syringe for the removal of cataract using a suction.
+The modern treatment for cataracts has been attributed to the 10th-century physician by the name of Al Mawsili.
+He introduced a hollow syringe for the removal of cataracts using a suction.
 Today in this age although the method has been improved a great deal, however, the same basic process is used even now.

 Abu-Bakr Muhammad ibn Zakariya Al-Razi: Pharmaceutical Advancements